rapidsai/deployment/source/cloud/gcp/gke.md

 # Google Kubernetes Engine

-RAPIDS can be deployed on Google Cloud via the [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) (GKE).
+NVIDIA CUDA-X libraries for data science can be deployed on Google Cloud via the [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) (GKE).

-To run RAPIDS you'll need a Kubernetes cluster with GPUs available.
+To run NVIDIA CUDA-X libraries, you'll need a Kubernetes cluster with GPUs available.

 ## Prerequisites